mhm930/NustTitans/README.md

 The main code is SentimentAnalysis.ipynb
 As the training is done on kaggle, and the notebook is designed to have a command line capibility , where we can easily fine tune the parameters, without to look in the code everytime.
-Hence, in the notenotebook, it is first creating a directory "NustTitans" then it is writing two files:
+Hence, in the notebook, it is first creating a directory "NustTitans" then it is writing two files:

 **1. Adaptive_pretraining.py**
   **Arguments**